 SUNY Geneseo's Undergraduate Alumni Association (UAA) received an Outstanding Organization Award for District 2 from the Council for Advancement and Support of Education (CASE) Affiliated Student Advancement Programs.

-Tom Matthews, associate dean for leadership and service, received a special commendation for his work to establish and promote the Rochester Youth Year (RYY) during the organization’s recent 10th anniversary luncheon.
+Tom Matthews, associate dean for leadership and service, received a special commendation for his work to establish and promote the Rochester Youth Year (RYY) during the organization’s recent 10th-anniversary luncheon.
 Rochester Youth Year is an AmeriCorps VISTA-sponsored social justice fellowship that strives to eradicate poverty for Rochester youth and families, strengthen communities, and promote community-centered leadership.
 Geneseo has partnered with RYY since its inception in 2007.

 Geneseo graduates are known for their commitment to service, and RYY has given many of our graduates the opportunity to provide valuable service for underserved areas of Rochester.
 Geneseo graduates have received 18 Rochester Youth Year fellowships since the program began including Elizabeth Van Son ’16, who is currently working in the Rochester City School District Central Office supporting the Arts Integration Program through community outreach.
 Christina Mortellaro ’15, who served an RYY fellowship last year, remained with RYY as an AmeriCorps VISTA Leader.

 Members of the SUNY Geneseo culinary team earned a Silver Medal at an American Culinary Federation sanctioned Culinary Competition in January.
 Executive Chef Ilana Cahill, Assistant Executive Chef Wilson Castillo, Banquet Chef Chris Zambito, and Assistant Dining Manager Matt Vickers competed as a team in the Market Basket Competition at Skidmore College.
 Eleven different colleges and universities from three different states competed, including a mix of private and public institutions.
-Teams were given identical baskets containing the same ingredients, and were given one hour to write a four-course meal using all of the ingredients in the basket, and a total of three hours to complete all of their dishes.
+Teams were given identical baskets containing the same ingredients and were given one hour to write a four-course meal using all of the ingredients in the basket, and a total of three hours to complete all of their dishes.

 SUNY Geneseo received a "Merit" award for its device-responsive website design in the 5th Annual Education Digital Marketing Awards.
-The website was redesigned in-house though a collaborative effort between the Office of Communications and Marketing and the Office of Computing and Information Technology.
+The website was redesigned in-house through a collaborative effort between the Office of Communications and Marketing and the Office of Computing and Information Technology.

 Congratulations to Geneseo alumni whose companies made the 2017 Rochester Chamber Top 100.
 The list represents the fastest-growing, privately-owned businesses in the region.
 The alumni hold key leadership positions in their companies and include Michaela Gascon ’06, chief operating officer for KJT Group, Inc. (rank 37); Charles G. Herendeen ’95, managing director, financial advisor for Novem Group (rank 60); and Douglas Golub ’02, president of MediSked, LLC. (rank 70).
 The companies have demonstrated an ability to grow their businesses and are honored as role models for success.